Czechs exclude Rosatom from nuclear tender after dispute with Russia

 The row is the biggest between Moscow and Prague since the end of Soviet domination of eastern Europe in 1989.

-Debate was already fierce over whether Russia should have a place in the tender for a new unit to replace aging blocks at Dukovany, owned by majority state-controlled utility CEZ.
+Debate was already fierce over whether Russia should have a place in the tender for a new unit to replace aging blocks at Dukovany, owned by majority state-controlled utility CEZ (CEZP.PR).

 The Industry Ministry announced in March a pre-qualification round, set as a security assessment for potential bidders, before the launch of the tender which is expected after a new government takes office following an election due in October.